AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Objects/Manage files/Manage back-to-origin configurations.md

     For example, you can use redirection-based back-to-origin to hide objects whose names contain a specified prefix and return a specific page to visitors.

--   Page redirection for a 404 or 500 error
+-   Page redirection for a 404 or 500 errors

     You can use redirection-based back-to-origin to redirect users to a preset error page when a 404 or 500 error occurs.
 This method can prevent OSS from exposing system errors to users.